-Please remember that you may not revise or in any way reuse work you have received credit for in another class.
+Please remember that you are not able to revise or in any way reuse work you have received credit for in another class.
 I am aware that other classes, particularly core classes, may have similar assignment options.
-Please avoid this by selecting different topics than those you have already worked on.
+Please avoid by selecting a different topic.
 Submitting work that has already received credit in another iSchool class is a form of self-plagiarism.